secretstartups/handbook/sales/field-operations/field-enablement/index.html.md

 ## Overview

 The Field Enablement team's mission is to help customers successfully grow and evolve in their journey with GitLab to achieve positive business outcomes with effective enablement solutions aligned to [Gitlab’s values](/handbook/values/).
+Want to communicate with us?
+Please Slack us at [#field-enablement-team](https://gitlab.slack.com/archives/field-enablement-team).

 <details>
 <summary markdown="span">How we do this:</summary>